Ecosystem Building Portfolio

-Native Women Lead, 2017 to present, was co-founded by Roanhorse Consulting, LLC and 6 other Native American women entrepreneurs to address the lack of accessible and culturally relevant resources and tools designed for indigenous women in business.
-Native Women Lead hosts the annual Native Women’s Business Summit, connecting 500+ indigenous and Native American women to build power, and community to revolutionize systems so more women move into leadership and CEO positions.
-Native Women Lead is a national movement addressing the racial and gender wealth gaps, that Native American women are ⅔ the breadwinners and make .58 cents to the dollar of a non-Hispanic White male, by investing directly.
-RCLLC provides programmatic, developmental, policy and advocacy and financial management of the growing organization.
+Native Women Lead, October 2017 to present, was co-founded by Vanessa Roanhorse and 7 other Native American women leaders to address the lack of accessible and culturally relevant resources and tools designed for indigenous women in business.
+Native Women Lead hosts the annual Native Women’s Business Summit, connecting 1,000+ indigenous and Native American women to build power, and community to revolutionize systems so more women move into leadership and CEO positions.
+Native Women Lead is a national movement addressing the racial and gender wealth gaps in the United States.
+RCLLC supports fundraising and access to capital initiatives.

 City Navigators, 2016 to present, is a City of Albuquerque initiative to support small business owners in disinvested communities who face barriers of culture, language and geography to connect and access resources by taking the resources out of the physical in stitutions and bringing them to where they are.
 RCLLC has designed and administered this program for 3 years, originally to address a Bus Rapid Transit project along the City’s Historic Route 66, to keep small businesses open.
 As a result, this program has served over 400 entrepreneurs, providing over $600,000 in small business loans and created a city-wide effort in which multiple organizations are launching a coordinated navigator program for overlooked entrepreneurs.
 RCLLC is a lead partner working to grow capacity within each organization and provide a systems approach to building a sustainable program that will leverage public and private investments.